 GUI_PLUGIN Custom tabs, dialogs, windows oscal_plugin, browser_plugin, database_plugin

-TOOL_PLUGIN Background tooling without own UI mje_mcp_server_plugin, gui_auto_test_plugin
+TOOL_PLUGIN Background tools without their own UI mje_mcp_server_plugin, gui_auto_test_plugin

-The plugins shipped with mjEdit cover the full range — every one of them is a realistic blueprint for your own work:
+The included plugins show the range - each of them is a realistic model for your own extensions:

-• Custom editor tabs for domain-specific file formats (analogous to the OSCAL plugin with its 8 specialised editors).
+• Dedicated editor tabs for domain-specific file formats (analogous to the OSCAL plugin with 8 specialized editors).

-• Dock external tools — a plugin can spawn its own servers (see mje_mcp_server_plugin, which registers a full MCP server with 88 tools).
+• Dock external tools – a plugin can start its own servers (see mje_mcp_server_plugin, which registers a complete MCP server with 154 tools).

-• Network and inventory tools that write their results directly into open OSCAL documents (see network_discovery_plugin).
+• Network and inventory tools that write their results directly to open OSCAL documents (see network_discovery_plugin).

 • Transformations and auto-repair for JSON structures (see transform_script_plugin).

-• Web browsers or external viewers as an integrated tab (see browser_plugin).
+• Web browser or external viewers as an integrated tab (see browser_plugin).

-• Test and automation plugins that script GUI actions (see gui_auto_test_plugin).
+• Testing and automation plugins that script GUI actions (see gui_auto_test_plugin).

-• File-type reactors listening on file_opened / file_saved / file_renamed for validation, conversion or external logging.
+• File-type reactors that listen on file_opened / file_saved / file_renamed and e.g. B. Trigger validation, conversion or external logging.

 Hook reference (excerpt)